World Red Cross Day 2019: Theme, History, Significance and Slogans

 - Even financial help is also provided by the World Red Cross to the people who suffered.

-- To show the activities of Red Cross many local types of programmes like Rath Yatra Movement is organised.
+- To show the activities of Red Cross many local types of programmes like Rath Yatra Movement are organised.

 - New Volunteers also work for the good cause in guiding the Representatives of the State Branch and Manager of the office of the Branch.
 They work for almost 60 Hours which are known as the Hours of the Volunteers for the Subject that the Volunteers are given them task.